beyzakilickol/Common-Core-Standards-Library-App/README.md

 ![](login.gif)
 ## Filter by Standards:
 Since the main purpose of this app is searching class resources based on the common core standards, the majority of side bar filtering consists of different grades > Subjects > Standards.
 When user click the standard, all resources in regards to this standard will be displayed on the home page.
+Fol filterig side bar, I have utilized from rc-menu react package.

 ![](filterbystandard.gif)
 ## Filter by Price and Resource Type: